MoBoo/splunk_elastic_evaluation_pocs/README.md

    |       └── run.sh
    └── scripts
 ```
-`README` gives an overview for each poc.
+The `README` gives an overview for each poc.

 To run a PoC go to the desired PoC-directory and execute the `run.sh` script: